Ask Pauline a Question

 Before signing up, be aware of what you are permitting those providers to do with your data, especially when dealing with those who don’t charge a fee.
 It’s also a good idea to find out which credit reporting agency they take your info from.

 Step 2.
-Correct Any Errors
+Correct any errors

 Your credit report contains a lot of information about you and your financial status.
 If you want potential credit providers to see you in the best light, it’s a good idea to make sure all the information they see is actually correct.